-His current focus is research and development of techniques that enable secure and privacy-preserving use of decentralized computing environments, and secure deep learning and artificial intelligence.
-His current projects focus on improving security in high-performance computing environments and power grid control systems.
+His current focus is research and development of techniques that enable secure and privacy-preserving analysis of scientific data.
+His current projects focus on improving security in high-performance computing (HPC), and other scientific computing environments, and power grid control systems.

 Selected News and Press Coverage:

 Jan.
 5, 2022: Announcing the 2022 Trusted CI Annual Challenge on Scientific OT/CPS Security (Trusted CI Blog)

 Dec.
 14, 2021: Publication of the Trusted CI Guide to Securing Scientific Software (Trusted CI Blog)

 Sept.
 29, 2021: Findings Report of the 2021 Trusted CI Annual Challenge on Software Assurance Published (Trusted CI Blog)

 Aug.
 3, 2021: Trusted CI new co-PIs: Peisert and Shute (Trusted CI Blog)